raphaelm/mathdown/README.md

 mathdown
 ========

 Android editor for markdown with integration of LaTeX formulas.
-Made for lecture nodes.
+Made for lecture notes of science students.